 I pray that you are staying safe!!!
-Let’s make a commitment to strive to become a “better person” than we were before our world was turned upside down by the Coronavirus.
-We know that GOD is in control,.,
+Let’s make a commitment to strive to become a “better person” than we were before our world was turned upside down by the Pandemic.
+We know that GOD is in control!!!!

-After my release, F.U.N., with the help of our volunteers, adopted inmates and fulfilled the Christmas Wish Lists for 152 ladies.
-The average Christmas package donated held items (cookies, candy, hygiene products, socks, combs, etc.) worth $65.00
+After my release, when I received package slips from Chaplains, F,U,N,, with the help of our volunteers, adopted inmates and fulfilled the Christmas Wish Lists for 152 ladies.
+The average Christmas package donated held items (cookies, candy, hygiene products, socks, combs, etc.) worth $65.00.

-For the past ten years, F.U.N. has provided Dial soap for the women and men incarcerated in prisons throughout the state of Georgia.
-We are blessed that our mainstay has been our partnership with Maximum Impact Love and First Corinth Missionary Baptist Church.
-And F.U.N. had recently partnered with the General Missionary Baptist Convention of Georgia which is comprised of 600 churches state wide as well as supported by the Masons and Eastern Stars of Smooth Ashlar Grand Lodge.
+For the past 12 years, F.U.N. has provided Dial soap for the women and men incarcerated in prisons throughout the state of Georgia.
+We are blessed that our mainstay has been our partnership with Maximum Impact Love (CKS Packaging), First Corinth Missionary Baptist Church, the Masons, the Eastern Stars of Smooth Ashlar Grand Lodge and the General Missionary Baptist Convention of Georgia which is comprised of 600+ churches statewide.

-This year F.U.N. has added Safeguard soap to the Dial soap and it is now called the “Prison soap Drive”.
+Last year F.U.N. added Safeguard soap to the Dial soap and it is now called the “Prison Soap Drive”.
 Our goal is to donate 55,000 bars of antibacterial soap to inmates.
-The Coronavirus has haunted our efforts to collect soap because church congregations no longer meet nor do the Lodge chapters have their meetings .
+The Coronavirus has haunted our efforts to collect soap because church congregations no longer meet nor do the Lodge chapters have their meetings.